 - The exact mechanism by which minoxidil helps hair growth is not completely understood, but it is known that the drug has many actions including affecting potassium channels in hair follicles, affecting blood flow.
 Unlike the pill finasteride, minoxidil does not work by affecting androgens.

 - Minoxidil helps a proportion of individuals who use it to 'maintain' their hair and in some cases even thicken the hair a bit.
 Minoxidil does not help everyone.

 - Minoxidil mainly helps areas of the scalp where the hair is thinning (miniaturized) - it does not help areas that have already lost hair (bald)

 - The medication is available in three main formulations - a 2 % liquid formulation, a 5 % liquid formulation (Extra strength) and a 5 % foam formulation (sold under the name Rogaine foam).
-Although 5 % minoxidil is not formally FDA approved for women, hundreds of thousands of women around the world safely use the 5% strength.
+5 % minoxidil is now formally FDA approved for women.
 Studies have shown it is safe for women (except in pregnancy) and women actually prefer than 5 % foam formulation.

 - The manufacturers of minoxidil recommend that the 2 % minoxidil be used twice daily.
 Studies have shown that women just need to use the minoxidil 5 % foam once daily.

 - Minoxidil is applied to the scalp that has been dried.
 It is very important that the medication be applied to the scalp (rather than the hair).
 Regardless of whether the liquid or foam is used, the finger tips may be used to gently spread the medication.

 - The lotion formulation may be flammable and use of a hair hair dryer (blow dryer) is not recommended.